ankyra/escape-inventory/README.md

 Please see http://escape.ankyra.io for full documentation.

+## Features

+* Centralized release metadata
+  * Postgres database
+  * SQLite database
+* Upload and download packages
+  * Google Cloud Storage back-end
+  * Local file-system storage back-end
+* Importing and Exporting

 ## Usage

 ```
 escape-registry [CONFIG_FILE]

-CONFIG_FILE is the location of the configuration file.
-Default: /etc/escape-registry/config.json
 ```

-The Escape Registry can be configured using a json or yaml file, and/or environment variables.
-If the provided configuration file does not exist, the program falls back to the following default configuration:
+The Escape Registry can be configured using a simple JSON or YAML file (default `/etc/escape-registry/config.json`), and/or environment variables.
+If the provided configuration file does not exist the program falls back to the following default configuration:

 ```
-port: 7770
-database: sqlite
-database_settings:
-  path: /var/lib/escape/registry.db
-storage_backend: local
-storage_settings:
-  path: /var/lib/escape/releases
+{
+  "port": "7770",
+  "database": "sqlite",
+  "database_settings": {
+    "path": "/var/lib/escape/registry.db"
+  },
+  "storage_backend": "local"
+  "storage_settings": {
+    "path": "/var/lib/escape/releases"
+  }
+}
 ```

+This configures the Registry with an SQLite database and a local file system storage backend.

 ### Environment Variables